-Standards, interpretations and amendments to published standards that are not yet effective
+Standards and amendments to existing standards in issue not yet adopted

-A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after 1 July 2021 and have not yet been early adopted in preparing these financial statements.
+A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after 1 July 2020 and have not yet been early adopted in preparing these financial statements.
 None of these are expected to have a material effect on the financial statements of the Portfolio.
 Refer to note 20.